Acts 10

 Three men, sent by a Gentile, stand at the gate of a Jewish house.
 They are asking for Simon Peter.
 Normally, such a request would be impossible.
 A man of the law does not go with Gentiles.
 Does not enter their house.
 Does not eat at their table.
 The very idea violates centuries of custom and covenant.

-The Spirit speaks immediately.
-Not with delay, not with ambiguity.
+The Spirit speaks immediately, without delay or ambiguity.
 The vision has not yet been understood, but the Spirit moves while Peter is still confused.
 "Three men seek thee.
 Go with them."
 Peter has been given the vision.
 Now he is given the command.
-The Spirit does not wait for him to reason his way to understanding.
-He asks for obedience first.
+The Spirit asks for obedience before understanding arrives.

 Acts 10:24-33Peter Enters a Gentile House